nleaf/nleaf.github.io/_resources/2017-10-19-logistics-case-study-shapiro.md

   icon: "/uploads/shapiro logo.png"
 - template: case-study-quote
   block: casestudy-quote
-  quote: Some of the things we dreamed with the cloud have come true.
-My team doesn't
+  quote: '"Some of the things we dreamed with the cloud have come true.
+My team doesn''t
-    have to manage hardware service contracts anymore, we don't have to worry about upgrades.
+    have to manage hardware service contracts anymore, we don''t have to worry about upgrades."'
   cite: "- Bob Kimmel, Director of Information Technology, Shapiro"
   icon: ''
   quote_background: ''